Unlock your child’s potential at Cole Valley Montessori

 Snacks provided | Lunch not provided

-The Primary Program at Cole Valley School is an authentic Montessori education, focused on the whole child—mind, body, and spirit.
+The Primary Program is authentic Montessori education, focused on the whole child—mind, body, and spirit.

 The Primary Curriculum is designed to introduce topics at the ideal time, when your child’s interest is at its peak.
 Our teachers curate a rich learning environment, where each child’s need for purposeful work, concentration, independence, movement, language development, order, and security can be met.